 - Is used primarily to intentionally produce tumors in laboratory animals, with the tumors being the subject of testing

-- May be produced in levels astronomically higher than is medically acceptable in people who take compounds containing ranitidine, such as Zantac
+- Can occur in levels astronomically higher than is medically acceptable in drugs containing ranitidine, such as Zantac

-The Environmental Protection Agency (EPA) cites additional facts about NDMA that shine greater light on its potential danger.
+The Environmental Protection Agency (EPA) cites additional facts about NDMA that shed greater insight into its dangers.
 According to the EPA, NDMA:

 - Is a “probable human carcinogen”

-It was the finding by a Stanford Study cited in MDL 2924 that ingesting ranitidine may lead to levels of NDMA in the body that are 400 times greater than “acceptable” levels that is particularly alarming.
-As a probable carcinogen, having that amount of NDMA in the body could be extremely dangerous, and may ultimately result in the development of cancer.
+A Stanford Study cited in MDL 2924 found that ingesting ranitidine may lead to levels of NDMA in the body that are 400 times greater than the FDA’s “acceptable” level, which is particularly alarming.
+As a probable carcinogen, having that amount of NDMA in the body could be extremely dangerous and ultimately result in cancer.